OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program.md

 # Welcome to the Microsoft 365 Developer Program

-The Microsoft 365 Developer Program includes a Microsoft 365 E5 developer subscription that you can use to create your own sandbox and develop solutions independent of your production environment.
-You can build Microsoft Teams apps, Office Add-ins for Word, Excel, PowerPoint, or Outlook, or SharePoint Add-ins, using Microsoft Graph, the SharePoint Framework, Power Apps, and more.
+The Microsoft 365 Developer Program is a resource for developers who want to build solutions on the Microsoft 365 platform.
+The program offers a Microsoft 365 E5 developer subscription to members who qualify.
+As a qualified program member, you can use the developer subscription to build solutions independent of your production environment.
+You can build Microsoft Teams apps, Office Add-ins for Word, Excel, PowerPoint, or Outlook, or SharePoint solutions, using Microsoft Graph, the SharePoint Framework, Power Apps, and more.

 Do you have a Visual Studio Pro or Enterprise subscription?
 If so, you can take advantage of additional benefits when you join the program; for details, see [Join with Visual Studio](join-with-visual-studio.md).